Amisha-Raje/Students-Placement-Site/README.md

-# DBMS Project
-## Training and Placement cell dummy website
+ Training and Placement cell dummy website: Realistic site for easy access to the students to view the companies they are eligible in.